-Problem 2.8 (Clique).
+Problem 2.10 (Clique).
 The input is a graph G = (V, E) with n nodes, and an integer k < n.
 In the clique (decision) problem we want to know whether there exists a subset of k nodes in G such that there is an edge between any two nodes.

-Problem 2.9 (Independent Set).
+Problem 2.11 (Independent Set).
 The input is a graph G = (V, E) with n nodes, and an integer k < n.
 In the independent set problem we want to know whether there exists a subset of k nodes in G such that there is no edge between any two nodes in the subset.

-Theorem 2.10.
-Clique $\leq$ Independent Set and Independent Set $\leq$ Clique.
+Theorem 2.12.
+Clique \leq Independent Set and Independent Set \leq Clique.

 Proof.
-There is a simple function that maps one problem to the other: Let $K = V \times V$ denote all possible edges in a graph G. Given the graph G = (V, E) in Clique, remove all edges E of this graph and add all edges in K - E. Then, all cliques in G will become independent sets in the new graph, and vice versa.
-The transformation can be computed in polynomial time.
+Let $K = \{\{u, v\} \in V^2 \mid u \neq v\}$ denote all possible edges in a graph G. Given a graph G = (V, E), remove all edges E of this graph and add all edges in $K \setminus E$.
+Then, all cliques in G will become independent sets in the new graph, and vice-versa.
+This transformation can be computed in polynomial time.
+As a result, if we have an algorithm solving Independent Set, we can solve Clique by calling it on the new graph, and vice-versa.

-Problem 2.11 (Vertex Cover).
+Problem 2.13 (Vertex Cover).
 The input is a graph G = (V, E) with n nodes, and an integer k < n.
-In the vertex cover problem we want to know whether there exists a subset S of k nodes in G such that every edge in E has at least one of its two adjacent nodes in S.
+In the vertex cover problem we want to know whether there exists a subset S of k nodes in G such that every edge in E has at least one of its two endpoints in S.

-Theorem 2.12.
-Vertex Cover $\leq$ Independent Set and Independent Set $\leq$ Vertex Cover.
+Theorem 2.14.
+Vertex Cover \leq Independent Set and Independent Set \leq Vertex Cover.

 Proof.
-Given a any independent set S, all other nodes V - S will be a vertex cover.
-The nodes in S are not connected to each other by definition, so the nodes V - S must cover all edges.
-Likewise, if the nodes V - S cover all edges, then the nodes S cannot have any edges between them, so S is an independent set.
+For any independent set S, all other nodes $V \setminus S$ will be a vertex cover.
+This is because the nodes in S are not connected to each other, by definition, so the nodes $V \setminus S$ must cover all edges.
+Likewise, if the nodes $V \setminus S$ cover all edges, then the nodes S cannot have any edges between them, so S is an independent set.
+If independent set S has size l , then vertex cover $V \setminus S$ has size $n - \ell$, so the maximum size S corresponds to the minimum size $V \setminus S$.
+It is now easy to see that if we have a subroutine that solves one of the two problems in polynomial time, then we can also solve the other in polynomial time.

-If S is a maximal independent set, the vertex cover V - S must be minimal: If the vertex cover was not minimal, we could find a bigger independent set, so S was not maximal.
-And vice versa.

-Lemma 2.13.
-The relation $\leq$ is transitive, i.e., if $A \leq B$ and $B \leq C$ then $A \leq C$ .
+Lemma 2.15.
+The reduction relation \leq is transitive, i.e., if $A \leq B$ and $B \leq C$, then $A \leq C$.